grimmer0125/newCARTADesktop/README.md

 1. Docker and x11 can be problematic, particularly on Linux.
 Sometimes there can be errors such as `QXcbConnection: Could not connect to display`.
 I think setting `-e DISPLAY=$DISPLAY` and running `xhost +` at first helps in most cases, but I'm still investigating a guaranteed way for it to work everytime.
 On Mac, I think `-e DISPLAY=docker.for.mac.host.internal:0` will work every time, but still need to do more testing.
 On Linux, it now queries the system for $DISPLAY and uses whatever that value is in the docker command.
 2. If possible, get the app to install Docker and download the image if not already present.
-3. Currently there is a fixed pause (`child_process.execSync("sleep 45")`) after clicking Local Mode in order to give the docker image time to start up.
-This could be improved by having it monitoring the output log and waiting until `websocket onopen done` comes up before continuing.
+3. Currently there is a fixed pause (`child_process.execSync("sleep 5")`) after clicking Local Mode in order to give the docker image time to start up before the browser window opens and requests localhost:3000.
+Although startup is now quite fast, this could probably be improved by having it monitoring the output log and waiting until `websocket onopen done` comes up before continuing.
 4. Reduce size of the docker image.
 It is currently quite large at 1.806GB (`ajmasiaa/newcarta_meteor_v3`) but I am working on reducing the size by a few hundred megabytes.
 5. Currently some sample images are supplied in the docker image.
 Instead, it should mount a user's local directory so they can open their own images.
 This is easy to do in the docker run command with an extra -v flag; `-v <absolute path to local directory>:<absolute path to directory in docker image>`